-In those days, ointment, a substance compounded with oil, aromatic resins, and spices, was used in cosmetics, as medicine, and to anoint the body of the deceased for burial.
-Because it was so costly, it was stored very carefully, not in a fragile container, but safely, in a special flask made of alabaster.
+The ointment the woman poured on the Lord’s head was something precious and costly.
+Made by compounding oil with aromatic resins and spices, such ointments were used in cosmetics, as medicine, and to anoint the body of a deceased person for burial.
+Because ointment was so costly, it was stored very carefully in a special flask made of alabaster.

-This ointment was surely the most precious thing the woman had.
-Yet she, Mary, came and poured her treasured possession on the Lord’s head, lavishly, unstintingly, and unreservedly.
+That ointment must have been the most valuable thing the woman owned, and she had been keeping it in reserve.
+Yet she came and poured her treasured possession on the Lord’s head lavishly, freely, and unreservedly.

-Previous to this, on four different occasions in Matthew the Lord Jesus had spoken of His coming death and resurrection.
-He told those with Him that He would suffer many things from the chief priests, elders, and scribes, be condemned to death by them, and delivered to the Gentiles.
-He told them that the Gentiles would mock Him and scourge Him, and ultimately crucify Him.
-Jesus also told them that after these things, He would be raised on the third day.
+Prior to this, the Lord Jesus had spoken of His imminent death and resurrection on four different occasions in the book of Matthew.
+He told those who were with Him that He would suffer many things from the chief priests, elders, and scribes; be condemned to death by them; and be delivered to the Gentiles.
+He said that the Gentiles would mock Him, scourge Him, and ultimately crucify Him.
+And He also told them that after these things, He would be raised on the third day.

-“Mary received the revelation of the Lord’s death by the Lord’s words in 16:21; 17:22-23; 20:18-19; and v.
-2. Hence, she grasped the opportunity to pour the best she had upon the Lord.
+“Mary received the revelation of the Lord’s death by the Lord’s words in [Matthew] 16:21; 17:22-23; 20:18-19; and v.
+2 of this chapter.
+Hence, she grasped the opportunity to pour upon the Lord the best that she had.
 To love the Lord with our best requires a revelation concerning Him.”

 “You know that after two days the Passover takes place, and the Son of Man is being delivered up to be crucified.”

-Mary, by this word, understood that the Lord’s death by crucifixion was just days away.
+Mary understood from these words that the Lord’s death was soon, just days away.

-Since ointment was used to anoint the dead for burial, why did Mary anoint the Lord while He was still alive?
-She wanted to anoint Him before He was taken away and crucified, to show her love while she could.
+But since ointment was customarily used to anoint the dead for burial, why didn’t she save her ointment for after He died?
+Why did she anoint the Lord before He died?
+She chose to anoint the Lord Jesus before He was taken away and crucified to show her love for Him, while there was still time.